shivenBajpai/Slay/Slay_Server/README.md

 <h1>SERVER INFO:</h1>

 There should be a `config.ini` in this directory when you run it.
-If it does not exist, it will automatically generate this file and then exit, Run it again to then launch the server
+If it does not exist, it will automatically generate this file.
+All server config is performed in that file

+If youre running the python code directly
 It is recommended to run the server via `Supervisor.py` rather than running `Slay_Server.py` The built executable will always run via `Supervisor.py`

-Config options are explained in the config file itself via comments

 If excess clients try to connect, server will not respond server logs all connections made, packets(as in messages) recieved and errors